Abu Simbel: Rediscovery

 In 1815, British politician and explorer William John Bankes, accompanied only by servants and guides, travelled from Cairo up the Nile as far as the Second Cataract.
 On the way he visited Abu Simbel, but was unable to enter the Great Temple.
 He vowed to return with sufficient resources to investigate the site in detail.

 In early 1816, the French ex-consul Bernardino Drovetti made an attempt to excavate Abu Simbel, leaving 300 piastres with the local sheikh to pay for digging out the temple entrance, before continuing upriver to Wadi Halfa.
-Upon his return, the sheikh returned the money to him as the local Nubians had been unable to comprehend what value these small pieces had metal had, and so no work had been undertaken in order to receive them.
+Upon his return, the sheikh returned the money to him as the local Nubians had been unable to comprehend what value these small pieces of metal had, and so no work had been undertaken in order to receive them.